Heartland (Canadian TV series): Home media

 Entertainment One has released the first seven seasons of Heartland on DVD in Region 1 (Canada only).
 The standalone TV movie A Heartland Christmas was released on DVD in Canada on November 1, 2011 and in the United States on October 29, 2013.
 Season 8 was released in Canada on October 6, 2015.

 In Region 2, 4Digital Media has released the first 6 seasons on DVD in the UK.

 In Region 4, Season 1 and Season 2 Parts 1 and 2 have been released by Roadshow Home Video.

+Reception

 Ratings

 In its series premiere, Heartland beat Global's comedy Da Kink in My Hair with 513,000 viewers in a battle of two new series.
 After four episodes, Heartland had an average viewership of 464,000.
 In its first-season finale, Heartland attracted 625,000 viewers.
 The third-season premiere brought in over one million viewers, a new record for the show.
 The 100th episode "After All We've Been Through" was watched by 945,000 viewers.

+Accolades

 Spin-off web series

-A six-part spin-off web series titled Hudson with Jade Verani as the protagonist was released on CBC Gem on March 31, 2019.
+A six-part spin-off web series titled Hudson with Jade Virani as the protagonist was released on CBC Gem on March 31, 2019.
 It won the Best Web Series award at the Calgary Society of Independent Filmmakers's second annual Stinger Awards.